LightAndLight/lightandlight.github.io/_posts/2017-01-07-introduction-to-unification.md

 title: Introduction to Unification
 ---

-'Unification' is a vital process in the implementation of Hindley-Damas-Milner type inference.
+Unification is a vital process in the implementation of Hindley-Damas-Milner type inference.
 In the [original paper](http://web.cs.wpi.edu/~cs4536/c12/milner-damas_principal_types.pdf) it is mentioned in passing as assumed knowledge, so here is an explanation of unification in with a little help from the HM type theory.